 A Board represents a project.
 Boards have members who can see the Tasks.
 Boards can be created with different “Board Types” to allow for differences in process and workflow.

 Keeps Tasks organized in various stages of progress.
 They can be used to create a workflow or act as a repository of ideas.
 Cards can be moved across lists as tasks go from start to finish.

 Tasks are the work that needs to get done or something that needs to be remembered like a milestone.
-Tasks can hold a variety of information such as Dates, Checklists, Files, and Comments.
-Tasks can be assigned to more than one person.
+Task cards can hold a variety of information such as Dates, Checklists, Files, and Comments.
+Tasks can be assigned to more than one individual.

 See also: Create a Task

 Different Ways to View Your Work